-- The Director of Residence Life or designee shall determine the existence of "probable cause". - A dated, written statement asserting that "probable cause" has been determined, signed by the Director of Director of Residence Life shall be presented to the occupant or to the Manager, Area Coordinator or other University Housing officials and apartment entry shall take place not later than 24 hours after "probable cause" has been determined.
+- The Director of Residence Life or designee shall determine the existence of "probable cause". - A dated, written statement asserting that "probable cause" has been determined, signed by the Director of University Housing, and shall be presented to the occupant or to the Manager, Area Coordinator or other University Housing officials and apartment entry shall take place not later than 24 hours after "probable cause" has been determined.